getbotty/Amp/README.md

 The following properties are **required**:

-- **`value`** - Must always be a string.
+- **value** - Must always be a string.
 The value of the list item.
-- **`label`** - Will be displayed as the label for the list item.
+- **label** - Will be displayed as the label for the list item.

 Optional properties for items:

-- **`renderer`** - This must be a string.
+- **renderer** - This must be a string.
 If set, Amp will look in the list `options.renderers` hash and it will expect a function that will be used to render the item.

 All other properties are ignored by Amp, but you can use them in your code for storing various data.

 ## List

 The basic list is simple - it looks like the standard HTML multiple select.
-Lists support keyboard actions: you can start typing while the list is in focus and it will scroll to the matching item.
+Lists support keyboard actions: you can start typing while the list is in focus and it will scroll to the item that spells out what you typed.

 #### Properties

-- **`items`** - the array of list items.
+- **items** - the array of list items.

 #### Options

-- **`items`** - An array of list items (see List Items); This can also be a jQuery &lt;select&gt; element and the items will be extracted from the options.
+- **items** - An array of list items (see List Items); This can also be a jQuery &lt;select&gt; element and the items will be extracted from the &lt;option&gt; elements.
-- **`multiple`** - If true, this list will support selection of multiple items by holding the ctrl (command) key while selecting.
+- **multiple** - If true, this list will support selection of multiple items by holding the ctrl (command) key while selecting.
-- **`nullable`** - If true, this list will support empty (null) selections by clicking or otherwise re-selecting the only selected item.
+- **nullable** - If true, this list will support empty (null) selections by clicking or otherwise re-selecting the only selected item.
-- **`value`** - Used to set a default value of the list.
+- **value** - Used to set a default value of the list.
 If it's a *string*, the item with the same value will be selected.
 If it's an integer, the item with the corresponding index will be selected.
 It can also be an mixed array of strings and integers in which case multiple items will be selected.
 This requires the `multiple` option to be true.
-- **`standalone`** - If true, this list will be a focusable, standalone control.
+- **standalone** - If true, this list will be a focusable, standalone control.
 This is *true* by default, and false when the list is used as a part of a Select or a Combo control.
-- **`renderers`** - A hash of functions used to render items differently.
+- **renderers** - A hash of functions used to render items differently.
 See the ListItem section.
 Here is an example renderer:

 		$('<div></div>').amp('list', {
 			items: [{ value: 1, label: "One", renderer: 'custom' }],